-When we arrived at Terminal 1, I grabbed my luggage and got out my phone.
+When we arrived at the Malpensa airport, the bus first dropped off those going to Terminal 2.
+Next, we arrived at Terminal 1.
+I grabbed my luggage and got out my phone.
 The hotel told me that the shuttle would be there in 15 or 20 minutes and to go and wait at the number six doorway in the arrival area.
 The hotel was only 5 minutes away.
 I wasn’t sure why it was going to take 15-20 minutes but went to the number six area and waited.
 After a few minutes, I noticed two woman waiting on the island in the middle.
 I walked out there and asked if they were waiting for a hotel shuttle.
 One of the women told me that they were waiting for the First Hotel shuttle and had been waiting quite a while.
 They were not too happy to hear that I was told that it would arrive in 15-20 minutes.

 Meanwhile the skies were turning pitch black and a few minutes later huge raindrops started falling from the sky.
-I called the hotel again and told the woman that we were moving under the doorway since it was now raining with huge raindrops.
+I called the hotel again and told the woman that we were moving under the doorway since it was raining with huge raindrops.
 She told us to move to area doorway number seven.

 It was about 6:30 when we arrived at the hotel which was very close to the airport.
 There were two women at the desk.
 One was very friendly and the other was not.
 I was given a credit card type key to the room.

-The First Hotel provided 30 minutes of free internet which I thought was pretty cool.
+The First Hotel provided 30 minutes of free internet which I thought was very cool.
 After that, it was a flat rate of 10 euros per day.
 There was a very friendly cat who lived at the hotel and hung out with me while I used the computer.

-The breakfast the next morning was only so so, although I have been spoiled with some great breakfasts on this trip.
+The breakfast the next morning was so so, although I must say, I have been spoiled with some great breakfasts on this trip.
 The coffee however was horrible.
 Luke warm espresso.
 The shuttle ride to the airport was on time and quick.
 I would stay there again.

 The skies were dark with another storm approaching and the weather was cold the morning of my departure.
 I was very lucky to have sunny warm weather during my entire stay.

 I saw the line for the first passport check at the far end of the lobby and headed that way.
 Although the guy did not have much faith in me, his wife persuaded him to follow me.
 He seemed to think that we had to find the Continental counter.
 I knew we had to go through the passport check first and told him this information.
 When we arrived at the passport check area, I was very surprised to find only two other people in front of us.
 The guy checking the passports was very friendly.

 When it was my turn, I put my bag on the belt to be weighed and panicked.
 It weighed 35 kilograms!
 I knew that meant more than 50 pounds.
 I then realized that the woman did not clear the weight from the previous passenger’s bag.
 My bag weighed 15 or 16 kilograms (not sure on the exact weight as she left 1 or 2 kilograms on the scale).

 The next stop was to get our passports checked (again) and stamped.
 This was the official passport check area.
 The couple abandoned me at this point and I was on my own.
 After getting my passport stamped, I could not seem to find the area for the gates and the security check.
 I asked a policeman and then another airport person before finally finding the escalator in the middle of the room that went down to the lower level.
 It was not well marked at all and if you did not know what to look for, you would have probably walked right by it.

 He put a red fabric type barrier across the doorway so that no one could get in.
 I asked him if he could move it so I could get out.
 He ignored me.
 I finally crawled under to get out.
 Then, I wandered through the duty free shopping area (no choice here as you had to walk through this shop to get to the gates) and bought a few things.
 I remembered that I wanted to buy some water.
 I backtracked a little and stopped in this little store thinking they might sell water.
 No water there, but since I still had a little time to kill, I looked at some little notebooks they were selling and then found a cute Pinocchio magnet to buy for my sister.

 I traced back my steps in my head.
 If I lost my passport in the bathroom, I was toast.
 That guy was not very helpful and probably would have just thrown my passport away.
 I started to think about all the things I picked up and looked at in the duty free shop.
-If I lost it there, it would take me a long time to find it.
 I wondered if someone found it, where would they turn it in, IF they would turn it in.

 I tried to stay calm and waited in line to pay for the Pinocchio magnet.
 Ignoring the problem for the moment seemed to be the best remedy.
 After making my purchase, I looked in the spot where the little notebooks were located.
 My passport!!
 There it was, right under the two notebooks I picked up earlier but decided not to purchase.
 Oh thank you, thank you!!!
 I was so relieved.
 I always use my money belt.
-I even had it on, but because I am asked to show my passport so often in airports, I usually carry it in my hand during the airport phase of my travel.
+I even had it on, but because I am asked to show my passport so often in airports, I usually just carry it in my hand during the airport phase of my travel.